entrophite/EmbraceTheStorm/README.md

 ### 1.5.
 House capacity

 <b><span style="color:#4040ff">SYNOPSIS: </span></b> Modifying capacity for each house, 2x in the example below.
-This capacity modifier scales after other in-game bonuses (e.g. acquiring an effect of +1 bonus will have an effect +2 capacity after scaling).
+This capacity modifier scales other in-game bonuses as well, e.g. +1 bonus in game will have an final effect of +2 capacity under this modifier.

 ```c#
 // Eremite.Services.EffectsService.GetHouseCapacity